nelhage/rules_boost/README.md

 ## If you're using the Apple or Android-specific rules...

-As with all platform-dependent C/C++ in Bazel, you'll need to set up [`platform_mappings`](https://bazel.build/concepts/platforms#platform-mappings) until Bazel resolves its outstanding issues.
+As with all platform-dependent C/C++ in Bazel, you'll need to use Bazel 7+ (and a similarly recent version of rules_apple) for per-platform configuration to work automatically out of the box.
+(Please file a PR to delete this section if Bazel 7 is now so old as to be standard.)

-It's not hard if you know what to to do, but can be tricky to figure out.
-If you'd like help with this, please let us know over at https://github.com/hedronvision/bazel-make-cc-https-easy/issues/4

 ## Suggestion: Updates